Sign up for our newsletter

 ‘Aurea’ is a choice cultivar for its red-veined, golden foliage on red stems, which is reason enough to grow it.
 I take advantage of the upright fuchsia’s arching habit by growing it on top of a two foot tall, rock wall where it can cascade its golden skirts over the dark rocks with stunning results.

 Keeping the foliage golden is a balancing act of providing enough shade to keep the leaves from scorching under intense afternoon sun, and enough sun to keep the leaves from turning back to green.
-The image on the right shows the leaves of a plant located in a shadier position.
-The two-inch, single, nodding flowers have red tubes and sepals with purple corollas contrasting pleasantly against the bright foliage.
+In the video you can see the difference of the foliage depending on where it is grown.

 This plant is a hummingbird magnet and blooms from May until first frost; a hummingbird paradise.